-Take Chipotle case for instance.
-The company’s marketing value lies in its fresh, hormone-free and locally grown ingredients – which also increases the risks of food safety failures even if there’s a small hole in the supply chain process.
+Take Chipotle's case for instance.
+The company’s marketing value lies in its fresh, hormone-free, and locally grown ingredients – which also increases the risks of food safety failures even if there’s a small hole in the supply chain process.
 The E. Coli bacteria outbreak in 2015 at Chipotle’s outlets seriously damaged the company’s reputation as well as sales, “as the stock remains 42% lower than its year-ago levels” .
 The same story goes for the case of tainted milk with melamine which not only swept away the reputation of China’s food exports but also damaged the domestic dairy industry .

-With time, transparency in supply chain has become a great challenge for businesses as it’s one of the important factors to draw customers’ attention – report says that 30% of UK consumers are concerned about the origin of products and other product manufacturing issues .
+With time, transparency in the supply chain has become a great challenge for businesses as it’s one of the important factors to draw customers’ attention – the report says that 30% of UK consumers are concerned about the origin of products and other product manufacturing issues .

 Blockchain technology doesn’t require a scanner or other similar methods to verify information, so it can automatically record information of all kinds of products in all sizes.
 And no more paper-based documentation – it doesn’t involve human manual tasks in the process; hence, blockchain is perfectly auditable.
 The peer-to-peer transmission nature of blockchain gets every single interaction during the product’s flow seamlessly recorded and archived.
 There are no single points of failure, and the database can recover easily from every possible damage scenario.